Melon vs Watermelon - Health impact and Nutrition Comparison

 As these fruits are rich in water and low in calorie content, both foods may positively affect weight loss in general.
 Also, with moderation, both fruits can be options to consider for the keto diet, as the total carb amounts are quite low in watermelon and melon.

 In the study performed in 2019, scientists compared how low-fat cookies and watermelons affect human health when consumed as snacks.
-Research showed the substitution of low-fat cookies with watermelons to increase the satiety for up to 90min after consumption.
+Research showed the substitution of low-fat cookies with watermelons to increase satiety for up to 90min after consumption.
 Additionally, short-term watermelon consumption helped reduce body weight (1).

 Health Impact